-In today’s sales world, you need to optimize strategies, processes, and techniques to boost your sales efficiency.
+In today’s sales world, you must optimize strategies, processes, and techniques to boost your sales efficiency.
 Customers expect personalization at practically every phase of the sales cycle.
 If you want to provide customized solutions, you need accurate data.

 If you are looking for a quick, comprehensive guide to sales intelligence, you’re in the right place.

 Sales intelligence is a collection of prospect insights and other relevant data that helps sales teams understand their prospects better.
-This allows sales teams to better understand workflows and the revenue cycle.
+This allows sales teams to understand workflows and the revenue cycle better.
 Sales teams generally use various sales software to collect prospect data.

 Today, personalization is everything.
 You need personalization if you want to identify your ideal leads, pitch your services, nurture them, and ultimately boost your conversions.